thenicholasbarnett/cms-condor-wrapper/README.md

 <summary><h3>Condor Commands</h3></summary>

-These commands can be run in a terminal logged into LXPLUS to interact with HTCondor.
+These commands can be run in a terminal to interact with HTCondor.
 These are the most common Condor commands, but there are many more.

 | Command | Description |
 | :-: | - |